Spy × Family: Critical response

 The series has received widespread critical acclaim.
 In a positive review of the first 11 chapters, Antonio Mireles of The Fandom Post summed up Spy × Family as a great comedy about a dysfunctional family put into uncanny situations that never pan out as planned due to their unique personalities.
 He described the family setup of Loid as the straight man, Yor the "dumb character" and Anya the adorable child "that readers fall in love with," as the perfect recipe for a comedy.
 However, he felt the humor that comes from Yor being the dumb character was underutilized.
 Comic Book Resources' Hannah Collins hailed the first volume as one of the best manga releases of 2020.
 She had strong praise for Endo's art; writing that "Action-comedy is no mean feat even in animated or live-action mediums.
 To pull it off so well in still images takes real artistic talent."
 The reviewer called the artist's range of facial expressions his secret weapon, which he deployed to win over the hearts and minds of readers; particularity with those of Anya, whom Collins said, "steals every page she appears on."

-Morgana Santilli of The Beat stated that Spy × Family volume one does an excellent job balancing fun espionage action with heartwarming family moments.
+Morgana Santilli of The Beat stated that the series' first volume does an excellent job balancing fun espionage action with heartwarming family moments.
 She called Endo's art "clean and appealing," which made his parody of post-war Berlin easily recognizable.
 Santilli compared its comedy to that of From Eroica with Love, another Cold War-centric series.
 In a review for Polygon, Julia Lee stated that Endo takes a premise that could make a "typical, corny, action manga" and used it to make one of the funniest contemporary series.
 Like the other reviewers, Lee praised Endo's art, writing that he had a knack for action scenes, as well as "expressive panels that really show you how the characters are feeling."

+The first season was highly acclaimed, earning a perfect 100% approval rating from six critic reviews and a 91% Popcornmeter score on Rotten Tomatoes.